SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-hardware.md

 A slide switch can be used to physically disconnect a battery.
 Some boards have a high standby power draw and will require a switch.

-If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the user-specified button (SW0).
+If a switch is not utilized, a tracker can enter Deep Sleep mode by pressing and holding down the User Extra Action Button (SW0).

 ### 🔋 Batteries